Rachel Hughes: Reception

 The character earned a reputation as "Emmerdales scarlet woman" and a "husband-snatcher" due to her various affairs with married men.
 During a feature on the "wild women" of Emmerdale, a writer for the Daily Mirror said "Not the most obvious of scarlet women, given those jumpers and that helmet hairdo, Rachel did not let that stop her having steamy affairs with some unlikely locals.
 Let's face it, married farmer Jack Sugden is no one's idea of a sex magnet, and neither is the morose Chris Tate, Kathy's ex- husband.
 She also bedded Steve Marchant, who moved on to marry Kim.
 All her loves ended badly, none more so than her final fling with the psychotic Graham who threw her off a cliff then threw himself at Kathy's feet."
 Daniel Kilkelly of Digital Spy branded Rachel a "tragic" character and called her exit from the show "explosive", adding "the curse of the Tates had struck again..."
+In May 1993, TVTimes featured a story about their readers' beliefs that too much sex was featured on television.
+In their soap opera section, they stated "many people worry about sex in early-evening soaps."
+They included a viewer complaint from a pensioner that was unhappy that Emmerdale had sexualised Rachel via her romantic storylines.